Ex-UAW president pleads guilty in embezzlement scheme

 Williams told a judge that he wondered if money was being misused but that he was assured by Jones that “everything was above board.”

-More than $22,000 in union money was used to rent a villa for Williams for a four-month period in 2016-17, the government said.
+More than $53,000 in union money was used to rent a villa for Williams for monthslong stays in 2015-18, according to a court filing.

 With about 400,000 members, the Detroit-based UAW is best known for representing workers at Fiat Chrysler, General Motors and Ford Motor.

-The union said Williams repaid $55,000 in inappropriate travel expenses.
+The union said Williams has repaid $55,000 in inappropriate travel expenses.
 Separately, the UAW is selling a lakefront house built for him at a union conference center in northern Michigan.

-Williams “put his personal and self-interest above that of our members and this union,” the UAW said Wednesday.
+Williams put “self-interest above that of our members and this union,” the UAW said Wednesday.

-Jones, who was president for about 18 months, pleaded guilty in June.
+Eleven union officials and a late official’s spouse have pleaded guilty since 2017, although not all the crimes were connected.
+The first wave of convictions, which included some Fiat Chrysler employees, involved taking money from a Fiat Chrysler-UAW training center in Detroit.

 Follow Ed White at http://twitter.com/edwritez